Petrovich-A/CNC-programs-storage/README.md

 <a name="description"></a>
 ## Project's description

 #### :one: This Java web application allows to store CNC machines programs (CNC means computer numerical control :nut_and_bolt:).
-CNC programs are different formats simple text files included text as combination of latin symbols and digitals :floppy_disk: like this:
+CNC programs are different formats simple text files included text as combination of latin symbols and digitals like this: :pushpin:
 ```
 %
 N1 ;DNETAL 75581-3537072 PLITA SOEDINIT.